 While some retirees like the security of a monthly pension payment that will not change for the rest of their life, other retirees prefer to have more flexibility.
 If you rollover you balance to an IRA, you can decide how much you want to take or not take out of the account in a given year.

 Some retirees prefer to spend more in their early years in retirement because that is when their health is the best.
 Walking around Europe when you are 65 is usually not the same experience as walking around Europe when you are 80.
 If you want to take $10,000 out of your IRA to take that big trip to Europe or to spend a few months in Florida, it provides you with the flexibility to do so.
-But you should also have a plan in place and run retirement projection to make sure you are not drawing down on your retirement assets too quickly.
-With the right amount of planning, this can be an attractive option.
+By making sure that you have sufficient funds in your savings at the time of retirement can help to make things like this possible.

 Working Because I Want To

 The other category of retirees that tend to favor the IRA rollover option is the “I’m working because I want to” category.
 It has becoming more common for individuals to retire from their primary career and want to still work doing something else for two or three days a week just to keep their mind fresh.
 If the income from your part-time employment and your social security are enough to meet your expenses, having a fixed pension payment may just create more taxable income for you when you don’t necessarily need it.
 Rolling over your pension plan to an IRA allows you to defer the receipt of that income until at least age 70½.
 That is the age that distributions are required from IRA accounts.

 It’s important to determine the rate of return that you would need to achieve in your IRA account to replicate the pension benefit based on your life expectancy.
 With the monthly pension payment option, you do not have to worry about market fluctuations because the onus is on the plan sponsor to produce the returns necessary to make the pension payments.
 With the IRA, you or your investment advisor are responsible for producing the investment return in the account.